hlillemark/Miniworld/README.md

 xvfb-run -a -s "-screen 0 1024x768x24 -ac +extension GLX +render -noreset" python3 your_script.py
 ```

+## Configuration Protection

+When changes made to configuration files are pushed directly to main branch, there will be a workflow detecting such behavior.
+The changes will be reverted and transferred into a PR for review.

 # Citation

 To cite this project please use: